Fabbboy/wroom/README.md

 - [x] implement casting on irvalues
 - [X] add the globals to compiler for further use

+- [ ] Negative numbers cause a infinite loop in the lexer
 - [X] ~Handle void assigns allow "null"~ => confused
 - [ ] Disallow casting void values
 - [ ] Split globals and global constants in module